tjc181/simsphere/CONTRIBUTING.md

 the Simsphere source code.
 Clone the repository and submit pull requests via Github.
 Use the Github issue tracker to raise and resolve issues.

+All are welcome to download and use the program.
+If you make substantive improvements to the code, please share these with the community via a Github pull request.

 ## Formatting and Style
 Code is free-form Fortran.
 Begin in column 1.